ControlSystemStudio/phoebus/core/pva/README.md

 and randomly chosen TCP ports for additional servers on the same host.

 By default, IPv4 is used, and local PV name resolution also joins the multicast group 224.0.0.128.
-(These defaults can be changed via configurationData settings, see `PVASettings`.)
+(These defaults can be changed via configuration settings, see `PVASettings`.)

 To debug connection issues on Linux, it can be helpful to disable the firewall: